druteika/diamond_search_for_oxid_eshop/README.md

 How to install the module
 -------------------------
- - Copy everything from copy_this package folder to Your OXID eShop root directory.
+ - Copy everything from copy_this/ package folder to Your OXID eShop root directory.
  - Activate the module in administration back-end.

 That's it!